cmrivers/ebola/README.md

 Data for the 2014 Global Ebola outbeak
 =====
+## Overview
+This repository contains digitized situation reports from the countries affected by the 2014 Ebola virus disease outbreak.
+Data are usually updated weekly.
+If you would like to contribute, data entry templates are available in each country's subfolder.

 ## Announcements
 Datamarket has made these data available through their API [here](https://datamarket.com/data/list/?q=ebola&ref=search).
 Their website also has interactive visualizations, and allows export to other file formats.
 As you browse the data on their site, please take note of possible errors, for example when cumulative counts temporarily drop. **Please be aggressive about identifying and correcting these errors through pull requests, so we can improve our data quality.**

 The DataMarket API is documented [here](https://datamarket.com/api/v1/).
 To access it programmatically you need a sharing key, which you can find in the file 'datamarket_sharingkey.txt'

 ## Contents